gabrieljacintho/asteroids-unity-photon/README.md

 # Pixel GUN 3D Clone

-Pixel Gun 3D game clone (a multiplayer FPS game) developed for study with Unity Engine, C# and Photon.
+Clone of the game Pixel Gun 3D (multiplayer FPS game) developed for study with Unity Engine, C# and Photon.